Empager1897/Nyvchyk_Petro_Practice_Zepellin_code/README.md

-# Market_buscket_analysis
+# Practice_code_
-Code for realisation Market buscket analysis metod created with usage AI instruments (clode, gemeni) for zeppelin ukaine
+Code for the realisation of a Market basket analysis method created for Zeppelin Ukraine